The Wild Body: The Stories

-A Soldier of Good Humour - Set in Spain in the Pyrenneeen region in a seedy hotel: The Fonda Del Mundo, (as opposed to the subsequent 6 stories in the Kerr-Orr sequence which are set in Brittany).
+A Soldier of Humour - Set in Spain in the Pyrenneeen region in a seedy hotel: The Fonda Del Mundo, (as opposed to the subsequent 6 stories in the Kerr-Orr sequence which are set in Brittany).
 The protagonist, Kerr-Orr is loosely based on Lewis himself.
 The character relates to Lewis in that his mother and Kerr-Orr's mother were their "Principal parent" and acted as benefactor to enable travel around Europe.
 The character description centres around the dichotomy between savagery and humour.
 "My body is large, white and savage.
 But all fierceness has become transformed into laughter ...
 Everywhere where I would formerly fly at throats, I now howl with laughter.".

 Lewis focuses on dualities: duality of nationality, French and American, English and French, English and American and French and Spanish.
 The duality between the physical and the mechanical and that between savagery and humour.
 In his exchange with the pseudo-American Frenchman the pugilism they play out is a satirical affront of nationalities and languages and it is conveyed in a semi-stream of consciousness style characteristically belonging to the modernist technique perfected by James Joyce and William Faulkner among others.

 The story is a colourful and vibrant description of alien nationalities seen from the perspective of an outsider, one detached from the local populace but with an understanding of the language.
 From this perspective the characters lose their humanity and resemble flesh-bound machines.
 Kerr-Orr even describes himself thus: "This forked, strange-scented, blond-skinned, gut bag, with its two bright rolling marbles with which it sees ...
 I hang somewhere in its midst operating it with detachment.".